 Here are some more project photos I shot as the roofing crew worked on various stages of the S-tile Spanish roof installation.

 In these close up photos, the “Rake” tiles are being installed on the front edge of the vertical fascia boards (barge boards).
-Notice how the clay roof tiles are draped over the weatherproofed nailer and hang over the edge of the fascia board.
+Notice how the clay roof tiles are draped over the weatherproofed Nailer and hang over the edge of the fascia board.

-Here you can actually see the nails securing the rake tiles to the weatherproofed 2 x 4 nailer.
+Here you can actually see the nails securing the rake tiles to the weatherproofed 2 x 4 Nailer.

 Spanish roofing: Another shot of the rake tiles being attached to the vertical fascia board.